quiltdata/quilt/docs/teams.md

-# Teams BETA
+# Teams (Beta)

-A team in Quilt is a separate package namespace and access control specification.
-Being part of a team lets you install and push team-visible packages.
+A team in Quilt is a private package namespace and access control specification.
+As a team member, you can install and push packages in that team namespace.

-The general notation for a team package is team:user/pkg.
+The general notation for a team package is `TEAM:USER/PKG`.

 Most Quilt commands work just like normal whether you're part of a team or not.
 The rest of this document lists all the exceptions.

+If you're interested in using this feature, please [contact us](sales@quiltdata.io) to join the Beta.

 ## `quilt push`